Supreme Court issues guidelines on granting bail to accused persons after chargesheet is filed

 The guidelines apply to accused persons who were not arrested during the investigation of the case, and who cooperated with authorities.

-The Supreme Court on Thursday issued guidelines for granting bail to accused persons after the filing of a chargesheet in a case, PTI reported.
+The Supreme Court on Thursday issued guidelines for granting bail to accused persons after a chargesheet has been filed in a case, PTI reported.

 The guidelines apply to those accused who were not arrested during investigation, and who cooperated with the authorities.